I have two locations to see patients.

 You can book appointments with a friend.
 Choose appointments which are back-to back and you can get treated together!

-Appointments are 75 minutes for new patients, 60 for returning patients.
+Appointments are 45 minutes for new patients, 30 for returning patients.
 Fees for new patients include an extra $15 charge to the regular scale of $25-45.

 Please come to clinic in comfortable clothes which can be rolled up to your elbows and knees.
 Paperwork must be completed and fees paid before treatment begins.
 After a short quiet interview, we will treat you.
-You can rest in a hushed room and enjoy healing in community.

 Where to Find Us